Best Medicare Advantage Plans in California (2026)

 blueCheck icon

-SCAN Health Plan has the best Medicare Advantage HMO plans in California, with a 4.0 CMS star rating, $6 average premium and $1,615 average maximum out-of-pocket (MOOP) limit.
+SCAN Health Plan offers the best Medicare Advantage HMO plans in California, with a 4 CMS star rating, $6 average premium and $1,615 average maximum out-of-pocket (MOOP) limit.

 blueCheck icon

-Alignment Health plan has the best Medicare Advantage HMO-POS and PPO plans in California.
-Average premiums for the company's HMO-POS plans are $0 while its PPO plans are more expensive at $76 per month but provider greater flexibility when choosing healthcare providers.
+Alignment Health Plan offers the best Medicare Advantage HMO-POS and PPO plans in California.
+Alignment's HMO-POS plans average $0 monthly while its PPO plans cost $76 per month but provide greater flexibility when choosing health care providers.

 blueCheck icon

-When choosing a Medicare Advantage plan, consider your monthly costs, maximum out-of-pocket (MOOP) limits, provider access, and prescription coverage alongside your healthcare needs.
-Always confirm your doctors, hospitals, and medications are in-network before enrolling.
+When choosing a Medicare Advantage plan, compare your monthly costs, maximum out-of-pocket (MOOP) limits, provider access and prescription coverage against your health care needs.
+Confirm your doctors, hospitals and medications are in-network before enrolling.

 Compare Medicare Advantage Rates